CyR1en/Voxx/Docs/Final.md

 ##### New User Update Message

-This update message is sent to each of the client when a new user is registered so that clients can update their user list (if being tracked).
-Here’s what the update message looks:
+This update message is sent to each of the clients when a new user is registered so that clients can update their user list (if being tracked).
+Here’s what the update message looks like:

 ```json
 {